 So why, when the arts have always built bridges between people, ideas and places, is there a continued reticence to include Art at the table?
 The Cultural Alliance of Western Connecticut has, since its inception, promoted Art as an important means of economic and community development, enhancement, and empowerment.
 It is to a community’s well-being, whether economic, social, or environmental, to use Art as the natural – “the creative” – link in all aspects of community enterprise, growth, and celebration.

 In 2017, the inaugural year, the Cultural Alliance partnered with CityCenter Danbury to get the Danbury Artisans Street Fair off the ground.
-We were proud this project with help connecting, managing, and hosting participating artists and artisans, and to help raise the visibility for the event.
+We were proud to assist with this project and help to connect, manage, and hoste participating artists and artisans, and to help raise the visibility for the event.
 The yearly festival is now managed entirely by CityCenter Danbury.